Harsha1969/BPE-KD/README.md

 ```
 #### 2B.
 Dirichlet-based Student (using Dirichlet based distillation Loss)

-For each dataset, run the corresponding notebook to:
 - This student learns to predict Dirichlet parameters that match the teacher's ensembled behavior.
-- Train using the best prompt from BayesPE and dirichlet based distillation loss between student and teacher probabilities.
+- Train using dirichlet based distillation loss between student and teacher probabilities.
 - Evaluate performance on the test data.
+- Different variants of regularizers are supported.
 #### Command-Line Arguments

 This script supports multiple Dirichlet student training modes via command-line arguments.
-You can switch between **normal**, **fixed α₀**, and **learnable α₀** setups without modifying the code.
+You can switch between **standard**, **fixed α₀**, and **learnable α₀** setups without modifying the code.

 ##### `--mode`